-As shown, the total contributions into the System are projected to continue to significantly lag both the actuarially determined contribution amount as well as the Tread Water cost during the projection period.
-This results in the funded status expecting to deteriorate during this period.
-For purposes of the projection, we assumed that the active population will remain constant.
-Projected payroll is based on the number of members valued as actives for this valuation and assumes that their positions are filled upon leaving employment with a new hire with an average starting salary of \$52,000 (indexed by wage inflation for years beyond 2021).
+As shown below, the total contributions are expected to increase throughout the projection period as total payroll is expected to increase.
+As the System's funded ratio increases, the Actuarially Determined Contributions and the Tread Water Cost are expected to decrease.
+For purposes of the projection, we assumed that the active population would remain constant.
+Projected payroll is based on the number of members valued as actives for this valuation and assumes that their positions are filled upon leaving employment with a new hire with an average starting salary of \$52,000 (indexed by wage inflation for years beyond 2022).